centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Fixed an error message in boolean rules when a host name was longer than 15 characters.
+- [KPI] Fixed a flaw in the KPI configuration export process to Remote Servers that caused the KPIs' states to be reset at each export of the configuration.
-- Fixed an export issue that prevented Remote Servers from displaying BAM reporting stats.
+- [Reporting] Fixed an export issue that prevented Remote Servers from displaying BAM reporting stats.
-- Fixed a flaw in the KPI configuration export process to Remote Servers that caused the KPIs' states to be reset at each export of the configuration.
+- [Rules] Fixed an error message in boolean rules when a host name was longer than 15 characters.
-- Fixed a cosmetic issue in Bam table header.
+- [UI] Fixed a cosmetic issue in Bam table header.

 ### 22.10.1